customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 it is not a prerequisite for adopting Xcode 27.
 Keep the audit in CI after removing the helper so a later dependency update cannot silently reintroduce a lower target.

-The repository also includes a deterministic CI audit that prints the target, matching project, and effective value for every generated target/configuration pair in stable order.
-It examines every target in each passed project, including non-integrated targets that the normalizer intentionally does not change; set those targets to the host minimum explicitly.
+Repository contributors also have a deterministic CI audit under `scripts/` that prints the target, matching project, and effective value for every generated target/configuration pair in stable order.
+That audit script is not part of the published npm package.
+It examines every target in each passed project, including non-integrated targets that the normalizer intentionally does not change;
+set those targets to the host minimum explicitly.
 Pass the `Pods` directory so the audit discovers every `.xcodeproj` directly under it, including CocoaPods multi-project output, while ignoring unrelated example projects vendored inside downloaded pod sources.
 It fails if a supplied path is missing or contains no projects.

 ```sh
 cd example